Chart | Homepage | Notations | Please Note: Only those links — words and numbers — highlighted in yellow are active.

 |Notation||Planck Time||Planck Length||Planck Mass||Planck Charge||Planck Temperature||Scaling Vertices|

-Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 9 milliseconds.
+Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within milliseconds.
 Even the multiple of the Planck Length is well known and understood.
-Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and are in concert.
+Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and seem to be working in concert.

 Although the Planck Temperature is not one of the basic four Planck units, its derivation resulted in an extremely hot temperature that became the basis of big bang cosmology.
 Big bang cosmologists had to ignore the four base units to make Planck temperature their focal point from which their theory would evolve.
 The best among the physicists entertain starting like we have from the very simple and we hope they become part of our coterie of insiders.